Creo Parametric: Overview

-Summary of capabilities
+Summary of abilities

-Creo Elements is a software application within the CAID/CAD/CAM/CAE category.
+Creo Parametric is a software application within the CAID/CAD/CAM/CAE category.

-Creo Elements is a parametric, feature-based modeling architecture incorporated into a single database philosophy with rule-based design capabilities.
+Creo Parametric is a parametric, feature-based modeling architecture incorporated into a single database philosophy with rule-based design abilities.
 It provides in-depth control of complex geometry.
-The capabilities of the product can be split into the three main headings of Engineering Design, Analysis and Manufacturing.
+The abilities of the product can be split into the three main headings of Engineering Design, Analysis and Manufacturing.
 This data is then documented in a standard 2D production drawing or the 3D drawing standard ASME Y14.41-2003.

-Product Design
+Product design

-Creo Elements offers a range of tools to enable the generation of a complete digital representation of the product being designed.
+Creo Parametric offers a range of tools to enable the generation of a complete digital representation of the product being designed.
 In addition to the general geometry tools there is also the ability to generate geometry of other integrated design disciplines such as industrial and standard pipe work and complete wiring definitions.
 Tools are also available to support collaborative development.

 A number of concept design tools that provide up-front Industrial Design concepts can then be used in the downstream process of engineering the product.
 These range from conceptual Industrial design sketches, reverse engineering with point cloud data and comprehensive free-form surface.

 Analysis

-Creo Elements has numerous analysis tools available and covers thermal, static, dynamic and fatigue finite element analysis along with other tools all designed to help with the development of the product.
+Creo Parametric has numerous analysis tools available and covers thermal, static, dynamic and fatigue finite element analysis along with other tools all designed to help with the development of the product.
 These tools include human factors, manufacturing tolerance, mould flow and design optimization.
 The design optimization can be used at a geometry level to obtain the optimum design dimensions and in conjunction with the finite element analysis.